 - If kids become addicted to Facebook –they might spend too much time online (or thinking about their online world).
 This could harm their studies.

-- “Cyberbullying” happens when a fellow kid (may be classmate or neighbor) begins to harass your kid online.
+- “Cyberbullying” happens when a fellow kid (may be classmate or neighbor) begins to harass your kid on Internet.

-- The status updates, videos, SMS, compromising photos posted, especially during angry or too delighted states, by your kids could be used by others to damage your kid’s present and future life.
+- Status updates, videos, SMS, compromising photos posted, especially during angry or too delighted states by your kids could be used by others to damage your kid’s present and future life.

-- If enough profile information is available to a person with bad intentions -he might create another profile using the same information.
+- If enough profile information is available to a person with bad intentions -he might create a fake profile using the same information.
 Then he can use this new profile to post defamatory content in the name your child.
 This is called identity theft.